Alagris/MealyCompilerDocs/Wizja.md

 - package manager is intergrated with build system and shares common codebase
 - online REPL is built by compiling Java compiler with JWebAssembly
        - everything runs on front-end.
 Because the goal is to be efficent, we should be able to pack everything in thin WebAssembly.
 No back-end required so we can put it on GitHub Pages.
-       - interface is on front-end but compiler is in back-end.
-We need to find hosting.
 - website with basic info, documentation, examples and tutorials
 - YouTube channel and blog contain additional resources.
 They help us to promote the library and attract users